-Credit Suisse was faced with numerous challenges in 2016.
+Credit Suisse was faced with numerous challenges in 2017.

-Response: In view of the ongoing transformation of the financial services industry, as well as low interest rates and rising costs, we transferred additional services from regional headquarters to our captive Business Delivery Centers (BDCs) around the world in 2016.
-This meant that we reduced the number of positions in regional headquarters while at the same time moving functions and services to our BDCs, which now account for 18 percent of our workforce.
+Response: In view of the ongoing transformation of the financial services industry, as well as low interest rates and rising costs, we transferred additional services from regional headquarters to our captive Business Delivery Centers (BDCs) around the world in 2017.
+This meant that we reduced the number of positions in regional headquarters while at the same time moving functions and services to our BDCs, which now account for around 21% of our workforce.
 Targeted training to further enhance the expertise and management skills of our employees provides increased career development opportunities and helps us to attract and retain the best talent for our BDCs, actively strengthening their role by assigning them functions with greater responsibility.

 Challenge: The Paris Agreement is considered a milestone in the global effort to mitigate the effects of climate change.
 It aims to limit the rise in global temperature to well below 2° Celsius above pre-industrial levels.
 Since the agreement entered into force in 2016, climate change has continued to be an important issue in both the public and private sectors.
 What is Credit Suisse’s approach to addressing the challenge of climate change?